Summary

-Coinbase Global, Inc. (NASDAQ:COIN) has recently rallied strongly, following positive news and a strong Bitcoin (BTC-USD) recovery.
+Coinbase Global, Inc. (NASDAQ:NASDAQ:COIN) has recently rallied strongly, following positive news and a strong Bitcoin (BTC-USD) recovery.
 Looking at analyst forecasts, it seems clear that Coinbase is undervalued, which is why I expect it to rally strongly, especially as we enter a new crypto bull market.
 Even with the regulatory uncertainty surrounding crypto, I am bullish on COIN and calculate its fair value of at least $260.

 Coinbase is one of the largest exchanges in the world.
 It was founded in 2012 by Brian Armstrong, and it started trading publicly on the Nasdaq in April 2021.
 This was at the height of stock market valuations, and Coinbase shares began trading at $250, with a valuation of $86 billion.